s0enke/pocketcleaner-ansible/README.md

 I have the same problem as mrtazz: My reading is so long that I will never manage to read it.
-So here is the OOTB Ansible playbook version of the [https://github.com/mrtazz/pocketcleaner](pocketcleaner) because I like things to be entirely automated :)
+So here is the OOTB Ansible playbook version of the [pocketcleaner](https://github.com/mrtazz/pocketcleaner) because I like things to be entirely automated :)

-It will setup a t2.nano AWS instance which regularly executes pocketcleaner.
+It will setup a AWS Lambda function which can be invoked, e.g. by a timer or other Lambda events.

 ## Prerequisites

  - A (overloaded) Pocket account
- - An AWS account (for a t2.nano instance) running the cron
+ - An AWS account running the cron (Lambda)
- - Python/virtualenv
+ - Python/virtualenv to execute the Ansible playbook

 ## Setup